statamic/docs/content/collections/tips/zero-downtime-deployments.md

 ### How to avoid sharing file cache

 To avoid sharing file based cache between your deployment releases, create a cache folder at the top level in your app, bypassing the default `storage` folder, as it _is_ shared between releases.
-Configure your app to use a custom cache store location in `config/cache.php`:
+Configure your app to use a custom cache store location by changing `stores.file.path` in `config/cache.php`:

 ```php
 'stores' => [